OCJvanDijk/Brightness-Sync/README.md

 #  Brightness Sync

+___Notice: If you have a Mac with Apple Silicon, could you please confirm if the app is or isn't working [here](https://github.com/OCJvanDijk/Brightness-Sync/issues/24)?___

 __Download:__ [here](https://github.com/OCJvanDijk/Brightness-Sync/releases/latest/download/Brightness.Sync.app.zip) (macOS Catalina required, app is signed and notarized)
 Alternatively, you can use [Homebrew Cask](https://github.com/Homebrew/homebrew-cask): `$ brew cask install brightness-sync`